MasoniteFramework/docs/features/authorization.md

 # Policies

-Policies are classes that organize authorization logic around a particular model.
+Policies are classes that organize authorization logic around a specific model.

 ## Creating Policies

-You can create a policy by calling
+You can running the craft command:

 ```
 $ python craft policy AccessAdmin
 ```

-You can also create a model policy (with a set of predefined gates) by calling
+You can also create a policy with a set of predefined gates by using the `--model` flag:

 ```
 $ python craft policy Post --model
 ```

-A model policy comes with the common actions that we can perform on a Model:
+A model policy comes with common actions that we can perform on a model:

 ```python
 from masonite.authorization import Policy